Feastio

 What's Changed Since 2013

-After chef Olvera opened Cosme in New York City in 2014, he discovered his preference for more casual settings.
+After Chef Olvera opened Cosme in New York City in 2014, he discovered his preference for more casual settings.

 In October 2020, Olvera opened Damian, a new restaurant in downtown Los Angeles offering modern Mexican food.